 Bureau of Postsecondary and Adult Education

 Pennsylvania Department of Education

 Harrisburg, PA 17126-0333

-Notice to students residing in Maryland and enrolled in Distance Education courses at PTI: PTI’s registration with the Maryland Higher Education Commission is currently in progress.
+Notice to students residing in Maryland and enrolled in Distance Education courses at PTI: PTI’s Distance Education programs are registered with the Maryland Higher Education Commission.

 In the event that a student grievance, a student claim against the Institute, or an appeal from disciplinary action is not resolved satisfactorily through the applicable administrative and Appeals Board processes, the matter shall be finally determined by arbitration as provided below.